-The right of young people and adolescents to freely access FP services is situated prominently in the Tanzania "National Family Planning Guidelines and Standards, 2013":
+The right of young people and adolescents to freely access FP services without requiring consent from a parent or spouse is situated prominently in Tanzania's "National Family Planning Guidelines and Standards, 2013":

 Decisions about contraceptive use should only be made by the individual client.
 No parental or spousal consent is needed for an individual to be given family planning information and services, regardless of age or marital status.